 An honest-to-goodness great form of cardio, biking is also blissful.
 Everyone should know how to ride a bike and cycling is easy once you get the hang of it.
 If you donât want to ride a bike with thin tires and strange handlebars, you can always use a mountain bike.

 When itâs hot outside you will love going for long tours of the countryside and you can even throw a picnic inside your backpack and stop somewhere for lunch.
 Just like snowboarding there is also the option to go on cycling holidays all over the world.

 Cycling is great for your legs, lower back and upper body.
 Don’t forget your helmet and water bottle.

 # Racket Sports (Tennis, Badminton)

 Racket sports are a great way for couples to get some exercise while spending quality time with your partner.
-Tennis, badminton and squash all offer up similar benefits, including increased muscle tone, strength and flexibility.
+Tennis, badminton, and squash all offer up similar benefits, including increased muscle tone, strength, and flexibility.

-Couples can play singles or doubles depending on how much exercise you want to get.
+Couples can play singles or doubles depending on how much exercise they want to get.
 Racket sports, especially at a competitive level, require some speed, strength, agility, and other specific skills.
 All of the games involve starts and stops with short bursts of energy and short periods of rest.
 To prevent injury, do a good full-body warm-up before you play, and stretch afterward.